dxw/playbook/playbook.md

 * We are personable, friendly and helpful
 * If things look like they're going to get difficult, or the client seems unhappy, we are honest, and assume good faith
 * If appropriate, we are apologetic.
 If we screw something up, we take responsibility and apologise.
 If the client seems very upset, we let a delivery manager know.
-* If we do become annoyed or frustrated by a ticket, we respond later or reassign it.
+* If we do become annoyed or frustrated by a ticket, we respond later or speak to a DM about reassigning it.

 #### Don't over-deliver